-Coronavirus ravages 7 members of a single family, killing 3 - The Boston Globe
+Coronavirus Ravages 7 Members of a Single Family, Killing 3 - The Boston Globe

 Nearly 20 other relatives are quarantined at their homes, praying in isolated solitude, unable to mourn their deep collective loss together.

-But the virus’ devastating toll on a single family is considered as rare as it is perplexing.
+But the devastating toll on a single family is considered as rare as it is perplexing.

 “They’re young, and they don’t have any underlying conditions,” Paradiso Fodera said.